Fish and Wildlife Service – Federal Register Recent Federal Regulation Documents

 Agency: Fish and Wildlife Service, Department of the Interior

-We, the U.S. Fish and Wildlife Service, have received applications for permits to conduct activities intended to enhance the propagation or survival of endangered or threatened species under the Endangered Species Act.
-We invite the public and local, State, Tribal, and Federal agencies to comment on these applications.
-Before issuing any of the requested permits, we will take into consideration any information that we receive during the public comment period.
+We, the U.S. Fish and Wildlife Service, have received an application for a permit to conduct activities intended to enhance the propagation and survival of endangered species under the Endangered Species Act.
+We invite the public and local, State, Tribal, and Federal agencies to comment on this application.
+Before issuing the requested permit, we will take into consideration any information that we receive during the public comment period.

 Type: Rule